Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 ## Homepage:

-The site homepage besides the logo and the footer, features a centered box with two buttons linked respectively to the instruction and the game page.
+The site homepage besides the logo and the footer, features a centered box with two buttons linked respectively to the instructions and the game page.

 Displayed centrally on the screen and with a color palette of pinks, purples and yellows to increase visibility contrast with the background.